Debt Ratios for Residential Financing

 In general, conventional mortgages need a qualifying ratio of 28/36.
 FHA loans are a little less strict, requiring a 29/41 ratio.

 In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing.
 This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
-Recurring debt includes auto/boat payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto/boat payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Mortgage Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, we offer a Loan Qualifying Calculator.

-Don't forget these are just guidelines.
-We'd be happy to help you pre-qualify to help you figure out how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how much you can afford.